Hive Mode - Cross-Application Memory

 });

-// Both see all memories, but can filter by participant
+// But can filter by participant

 Benefits